n8n-io/n8n-docs/docs/courses/level-two/chapter-5/chapter-5.2.md

 2. Use the [Set node](/integrations/core-nodes/n8n-nodes-base.set/) to set four values, referenced with expressions from the previous node: `customerEmail`, `customerRegion`, `customerSince`, and `orderPrice`.
 3. Use the [Date & Time node](/integrations/core-nodes/n8n-nodes-base.dateTime/) to change the date format of the field `customerSince` to the format MM/DD/YYYY.
 4. Use the [Spreadsheet File node](/integrations/core-nodes/n8n-nodes-base.spreadsheetFile/) to create a CSV spreadsheet with the file name set as the expression: `{{$runIndex > 0 ? 'file_low_orders':'file_high_orders'}}`.
-5. Use the [Discord node](/integrations/nodes/n8n-nodes-base.discord/) to send a message in the n8n Discord channel `#course-level-two` with the Text: <br/>
+5. Use the [Discord node](/integrations/nodes/n8n-nodes-base.discord/) to send a message in the n8n Discord channel `#course-level-two`.
+In the node, configure the following parameters:
+    * Webhook URL: The webhook URL you received in the email when you signed up for this course.
-    "I created the spreadsheet `{file name}`.
-My ID:" followed by your ID.
-The `{file name}` should be an expression that references data from the Spreadsheet File node.<br/>
+    * Text: "I created the spreadsheet `{file name}`.
+My ID:" followed by your ID. <br/> The `{file name}` should be an expression that references data from the Spreadsheet File node.<br/>

 !!! question "Quiz questions"